shahil020668/udp-chat-app/README.md

-# 📨 UDP Chat App with Kivy UI
+# 📨 TCP Chat App with Kivy UI

-This is a Python-based multi-client messaging app using UDP sockets and a Kivy-based GUI.
+This is a Python-based multi-client messaging app using TCP sockets and a Kivy-based GUI.
 It supports real-time group chat, private messaging using nicknames, and a responsive interface.

 ## ✨ Features